Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 ![test2](https://user-images.githubusercontent.com/71487939/174022280-04f84d61-2b78-4146-b28a-55f23b86ac91.PNG)

 I also added sonar cloud in order to check bugs and vulnerabilities within my code as you can see there is most Definitely still work to do
+I did this very late in the project in the future i will be implementing this earlier to ensure there are as little bugs and problems as possible.

 ![lo13](https://user-images.githubusercontent.com/71487939/173833249-db3ff36a-1e4f-40b3-afca-6d02badd907a.png)

 You can also see the review the bugs and see why it is an issue although in my case its about the tests im running so it isn&#39;t high priority

 # 4. You design and implement a (semi)automated software release process that matches the needs of the project context.

 With github actions before a push or pull request on master I will run tests and when the tests check out it will push an image to docker hub this is my workflow for my [backend](https://github.com/Frenske-tech/sem3Backend/blob/main/.github/workflows/maven.yml) and [frontend](https://github.com/Frenske-tech/sem3Frontend/blob/main/.github/workflows/react.yml)